Leather Notes

 The Feel

-illustration of horsehair brush cleaning cloth and water drop
+Graphic illustration of leather care brush cleaning cloth and water drop

 Cleaning